 The ballots shall be sent to the office of the Executive Director.
-The valid ballots shall be delivered to the Secretary or other Executive Board member in a timely manner so that they can be counted at the Annual Meeting and the results made public.
+The valid ballots shall be delivered to the Secretary or other Executive Board member in a timely manner so that they can be counted before the start of the new term of office and the results made public.

 The Executive Director will validate the returned ballots.
-The validated ballots will be counted at the Annual Meeting by a vote counting committee appointed by the chair from those attending the Annual Meeting and not running for any office.
+The validated ballots will be counted before the start of the new term of office by a vote counting committee appointed by the Chair from those not running for any office.

-In the event of a tie when the votes are counted, the Secretary of the PAOC shall conduct a secret ballot election at the Annual Meeting, in a manner determined to insure voting accuracy, for any such elected position.
+In the event of a tie when the votes are counted, the Secretary of the PAOC shall conduct a secret ballot election at the Annual Meeting, in a manner determined to ensure voting accuracy, for any such elected position.

-(A) In the event of an omission of a position or name on the voting ballot when the votes are counted, and the omission was discovered less than 25 days before the annual meeting, the secretary of the PAOC shall prepare a corrected ballot for that position and immediately (but no longer than seven (7) days after the annual meeting) forward the ballot to the PA-USATF executive director for distribution to and voting by the general membership.
+(A) In the event of an omission of a position or name on the voting ballot when the votes are counted, and the omission was discovered less than 25 days before the ballot counting meeting, the secretary of the PAOC shall prepare a corrected ballot for that position and immediately forward the ballot to the PA-USATF executive director for distribution to and voting by the general membership.

 The PA-USATF executive director shall prepare and distribute the ballot within seven